Microsoft-community/Community-website/wiki/troubleshooting.md

 For more information about running DISM check [this page](https://support.microsoft.com/en-us/help/947821/fix-windows-update-errors-by-using-the-dism-or-system-update-readiness)

-::: tip
+::: tip Note
 Running this command might take a while.
-If you just want to make sure nothing in the component store is not working, run `DISM /Online /Cleanup-Image /CheckHealth` instead before you continue troubleshooting.
+If you just want to make sure the component store is still working, run `DISM /Online /Cleanup-Image /CheckHealth` instead before you continue troubleshooting.
 :::

 ## SFC